 How to play:

-Let your child choose what he or she wants to use for their collage.
+Let your child choose what they want to use for their collage.
 Then, help them cut out the paper or other materials into small pieces.
-Once they have a good pile of pieces, they can start gluing them down on to another piece of paper.
+Once they have a good pile of pieces, they can glue them down onto another piece of paper.
 You can help them with this if needed.

 Skills your preschooler will learn: